dwebe003/spotifychallenge/README.md

 		partition, and we find that a=d or b=c then we cannot augment our number of satisfied voters.

-	note) This problem is equivalent to finding the max cardinality of each subcover of a bipartite graph.
+	note) This problem is equivalent to finding the maximum possible cardinality of vertices without conflict in a bipartite graph.
 Cats on the left, dogs on the right.

 //----------------------------------------------------------------//